digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 System Architecture FAQ
 #######################

-This page answers commonly asked questions about Daml and Canton system architecture by summarizing and linking to releant other documentation sections.
+This page provides brief answers to common questions about Daml and Canton system architecture by summarizing and linking to relevant documentation.

 Canton Architecture
 -------------------